jhalaga/weather-widget/README.md

 - Widget updates are handled in `HelloWidgetProvider.onUpdate()`
 - Location detection uses a fallback hierarchy: GPS → Network → IP-based
-- Weather data is fetched from Open-Meteo API with 16-day forecasts
+- Weather data is fetched from Open-Meteo API with 16-day forecasts including weather codes
-- Widget layout supports up to 16 days of forecast data
+- Widget layout supports up to 16 days of forecast data with weather icons
+- Weather icons are mapped from WMO weather codes to 12 distinct visual categories

 ## ~~Contributing~~